jshmjs45/data_for_chem/README.md

 Example: `python class_siamese_final.py --data data/USPTO --folder USPTO_judge`

-If GPU is availble, then add the script in front: ``CUDA_VISIBLE_DEVICES = the GPU id CUDA_VISIBLE_DEVICES = 0 python class_siamese_final.py --data data/USPTO_Rule --folder USPTO_Rule``
+If GPU is available, then add the script in front: ``CUDA_VISIBLE_DEVICES = the GPU id CUDA_VISIBLE_DEVICES = 0 python class_siamese_final.py --data data/USPTO_Rule --folder USPTO_Rule``

 Then the terminal will show the training and evaluation results.